huggingface/datasets/docs/source/processing.rst

     This usually makes it very efficient to process data with 🤗nlp.

-    If the disk space is critical, these methods can be called with arguments to avoid this behavior (see the last section), or the cache files can be cleaned using the method :func:`nlp.Dataset.clean_cache_files`.
+    If the disk space is critical, these methods can be called with arguments to avoid this behavior (see the last section), or the cache files can be cleaned using the method :func:`nlp.Dataset.cleanup_cache_files`.

 Selecting, sorting, shuffling, splitting rows